mattaylor/objix/README.md

 ### Object.prototype.log(msg, type='log')

-Prints a deep clone of `this` to the console (firefox!) together with a minute timestamp and an optional msg.
+Prints a deep clone of `this` to the console together with a minute timestamp and an optional msg.
 Alternative console methods such as 'trace', 'info', 'error' and 'debug' may also be specified.
 Returns `this`.

 ```javascript